Missoula, Montana: Culture

 Opened in 1987, Missoula's Bayern Brewing is the oldest active brewery in Montana.
 Big Sky Brewing opened in 1995 and with a production over 38,000 barrels in 2008, it is by far Montana's largest brewery, and produces the best-selling beer brewed in Montana, Moose Drool Brown Ale.
 Missoula has also been home to Kettle House Brewing since 1995 and Draught Works opened in 2011.
 Big Sky, Bayern, and Kettlehouse represent the first-, second-, and third-largest breweries, respectively, in Montana.
 Also in 2011, Tamarack Brewing and Flathead Lake Brewing Company from nearby Lake County opened pub houses at downtown Missoula locations.
+In 2025 there were ten breweries.
 The city also holds annually the Garden City Brewfest and Winterfest, and periodically hosts the Montana Brewers Festival.

 The Clay Studio of Missoula is a non-profit ceramic-arts center, which provides education and a community access clay studio.